 Actually the thought of being in the kitchen kind of revolts me because blowing my nose and hacking up a lung don’t necessarily go hand in hand with food preparation…if ya know what I mean.

-However, Brian has been fine – until yesterday, so I have been relying on simplicity and the crock pot has become my new BFF.
+I have been relying on simplicity and the crock pot has become my new BFF.
 I have been making this pulled pork for years.
 Randomly, I found the recipe on a make up (yes, as is blushes and eyeshadows) related message board that I used to frequent.

 Little known fact: I’m not just a baking addict, I also have a serious thing for make up.
 I’ve got enough eye shadows and blushes in my arsenal to paint up my face for the next 30 years.
 It’s a sickness, I tell ya.
 Anyway, this pulled pork circulated through this message board like wild fire.
 Everyone was making it and raving about it’s results although no one was really sure where it originated.